bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 2: 00:25:45

 Yeah, and I guess that if we would have other pre-calculations, we could have made things quicker.
-Because we're starting now only with the Ancestry sets for each transaction, but we could have pre-calculated such clusters or something like that.
+Because we're starting now only with the ancestry sets for each transaction, but we could have pre-calculated such clusters or something like that.

 Speaker 0: 00:26:05